YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMDISTUNDEF
 -----------------

-GTMDISTUNDEF, Environmental variable $gtm_dist is not defined
+GTMDISTUNDEF, Environmental variable $ydb_dist is not defined

-DSE/Run Time/MUPIP/LKE Error: This indicates that the environment variable gtm_dist, is not defined for all processes attempting to use (a particular version of) YottaDB.
+DSE/Run Time/MUPIP/LKE Error: This indicates that the environment variable ydb_dist, is not defined for all processes attempting to use (a particular version of) YottaDB.

 Action: Define the environment variable.